megansawkar/task-tracker/README.md

+Task Tracker
-##Blocitoff is a self destructing to-do list meant to help productivity by deleting to-do list items that are older than 7 days old.
+## A self destructing to-do list meant to help daily productivity by deleting to-do list items that are older than 7 days old.

 Created with my mentor at [Bloc](http://bloc.io).

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+## This project was created to learn how to integrate the Devise and Faker gems, as well as to learn the Rake Utility for automation in Rails.

+Built with Ruby on Rails.
+Ruby version 2.3.0.
+Rails version 4.2.5.